Nipah virus: Future threat

-The Nipah virus has been classified by the Centers for Disease Control and Prevention as a Category C agent.
-Nipah virus is one of several viruses identified by WHO as a potential cause of future epidemics in a new plan developed after the Ebola epidemic for urgent research and development toward new diagnostic tests, vaccines and medicines.
+The Nipah virus has been classified by the Centers for Disease Control and Prevention (CDC) as a Category C agent.
+Nipah virus is one of several viruses identified by the World Health Organization (WHO) as a potential cause of future epidemics in a new plan developed after the Ebola epidemic for urgent research and development toward new diagnostic tests, vaccines and medicines.
 Identifying the factors that lead to outbreaks and conducting studies to understand how the virus spreads between species can help create better prevention strategies and reduce the chances of future outbreaks.

 A major future challenge is to develop and maintain a supply of reliable, targeted, and affordable testing tools to enable rapid diagnostics in labs located in regions where the virus is likely to be found in wildlife reservoirs.
 Active collaboration between institutions and coordination among human and animal virologists are crucial for early outbreak detection and prompt implementation of preventive measures.

 The presence of fruit bats in various tropical countries, including Cambodia, Indonesia, Madagascar, the Philippines, and Thailand, is also recognized as a potential risk factor for future Nipah virus outbreaks.

-Global travel and trade increase the risk of Nipah virus spreading beyond its endemic regions, as undetected cases could cross borders undetected.
+Global travel and trade increase the risk of the Nipah virus spreading beyond its endemic regions, as undetected cases could cross borders.
 This calls for strong international surveillance and rapid response systems to monitor and contain potential outbreaks effectively.

-The clinical impact of Nipah virus highlights ongoing global public health risks due to the lack of effective treatments and vaccines.
+The clinical impact of the Nipah virus highlights ongoing global public health risks due to the lack of effective treatments and vaccines.
 A strong international focus on developing vaccines and treatments is essential to reduce the health effects and future risks of Nipah virus.